ahundt/cis/doc/quickstart.rst

     make

-To install BASIS after the successful build, run the following command:
+To install CIS after the successful build, run the following command:

 .. code-block:: bash